Song of the Sea: Origin

 The Song of the Sea is noted for its archaic language.
 It is written in a style of Hebrew much older than that of the rest of Exodus.
-A number of scholars consider it the oldest surviving text describing the Exodus, dating to the pre-monarchic period.
+Some scholars consider it the oldest surviving text describing the Exodus, dating to the pre-monarchic period.
 An alternative is that it was deliberately written in an archaic style, a known literary device.
 As such, proposed dates for its composition range from the 13th to the 5th century BCE.

+A study by Rabbi Joshua Berman found that the Exodus sea account is an appropriation of the Poem of Pentaur on the Battle of Kadesh of Ramesses II based on a close textual analysis of both works.
+Berman asserts that the appropriation could have deliberate satirical intent, as part of an ideological battle with Ramesses II.
+Berman notes that the Kadesh illustrations also include an appearance of an Ark of the Covenant and Tabernacle, which are an Egyptian mobile altar, which traditionally were also golden boxes with winged Isis and Nephthys facing each other and a space for a god's cartouche to be seated between them.

 Page layout

 The Ashkar-Gilson Manuscript is a fragment of a 7th or 8th century Torah scroll that contains the Song of the Sea.
 Some scholars have argued that the "brickwork" pattern of the Ashkar-Gilson version shows that the Masoretes accurately copied earlier manuscripts.
 This pattern was not used in the Dead Sea Scrolls.
 A similar pattern is used in modern Torah scrolls, and the Ashkenazi and Sepharadi Torah scrolls differ from the Yemenite scrolls in the arrangement of the very last line.